krdn-dev/naiveproxy-manager/README.en.md

 Example: ```naive+https://john:myPass123@example.com:443```

 ## ❓ FAQ
+### How is NaiveProxy Manager different from other NaiveProxy installers?
+Most scripts only install the proxy and leave an empty placeholder.
+At most, they generate static HTML.
+NaiveProxy Manager is the first to combine a full website generator, user behavior simulator, and noise generator into a single package, specifically designed to defeat traffic analysis.

 ### Why do I need a domain?
 NaiveProxy mimics regular HTTPS traffic.
 It requires a real domain and an SSL certificate for proper masking.